ideonella/ideonella.github.io/guide.md

     - If you've not got enough beginner blackstones, keep following along in the story.
 You get plenty.
 If you're unsure about enhancing your Naru gear, let me reassure you that you'll be fine by spamming enhance on your Naru gear and not considering failstacks.
  2. Trade in PEN Naru gear for Narchillan gear
     - If you're level 56+ or completed the Calphean Main questline and 50+ you can trade in your PEN Naru gear for Narchillan.
 You can only do this once per family.
- 2. b.
-Since Narchillan gear can only be acquired once, instead upgrade to Oasis gear at level 56+ if available.
+    - Since Narchillan gear can only be acquired once, instead upgrade to Oasis gear at level 56+ if available.
  3. Upgrade to TRI accessories.
 (If you've been rewarded with Capotia accessories, skip this and use those.)
     1. Start with TRI Red Coral Earrings
         - Why?
 The price is nice and the accuracy will be helpful against the Drieghan, Kamasylve, and O'Dyllita enemies.